RIPE-NCC/ripe-database-documentation/docs/23.Appendices/10-Appendix-J--Ripe-Test-Database.md

 ## Creating Objects in the TEST Database

-There are different ways to create an objects in the TEST database
+There are different ways to create objects in the TEST database

 |               |                                                                                                                                                                                                                                                                    |
 |---------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|